Welcome to Buyeo, the center of Baekje culture! It’s where you can find the impressive tradition and beautiful culture!

 Nakhwaam Rock at Mt.
 Buso

 Mt.
-Buso is a mountain in Buyeo with the altitude of 106m, extended throughout Ssangbuk-ri, Gwanbuk-ri and Gugyo-ri area, Buyeo-eup.
+Buso is a mountain in Buyeo with an altitude of 106m, extended throughout the Ssangbuk-ri, Gwanbuk-ri, and Gugyo-ri area, Buyeo-eup.
 It stands tall in the flat area.
 The east and north are steep and touch Baengmagang.
 The name of Mt.
 Buso first appears in King Sejong’s Treatise on Geography.
-Buso means pine tree in Baekje language.
+Buso means pine tree in the Baekje language.
 There is a strong theory that Mt.
-Buso is ‘Solmoe’.
+Buso is ‘Solmoe.’

 Mt.
 Busa usually acted as the backyard of Baekje palace.
-During war, it kept the last of the capital Sabi.
+During the war, it kept the last of the capital, Sabi.

 According to Samgukyusa, Nakhwaam is where the royal court women of Baekje jumped off to kill themselves when the kingdom of Baekje was defeated during the invasion of Sabiseong Fortress by the Shilla-Tang Alliance.

-The rock was later called Nakhwaam which literally means “the cliff of falling flowers”.
-Joseon Scholar Song Siyeol wrote the name on the cliff, which still remains clearly.
-The cliff is seen well on the ship sailing on Baengmagang.
+The rock was later called Nakhwaam, which means “the cliff of falling flowers.”
+Joseon Scholar Song Siyeol wrote the name on the cliff, which remains clear.
+The ridge is seen well on the ship sailing on Baengmagang.

 Gungnamji